sohoffice/docExtract/README.md

 example.FooClass.someMethod(String)#name = The first argument of someMethod is name.
 ```

-Please note this plugin only support sbt 1.0, sbt 0.13 or lower is not supported.
+Please note this plugin **only support sbt 1.0**.

 Play-Swagger
 ------------

-The plugin is designed to be used with [play-swagger](https://github.com/iheartradio/play-swagger).
+The plugin is designed to be used with play-swagger to provision the descriptions of your api parameters and definitions.
 The integration require the following steps.
+Or check the [seed project](https://github.com/sohoffice/play-doc-gen-seed-projects) for reference.

-- Clone [my modified version of play-swagger](https://github.com/sohoffice/docExtract), which will accept a java properties file to provision the descriptions.
+- Clone [my modified version of play-swagger](https://github.com/sohoffice/play-swagger), which will accept a java properties file to provision the descriptions.

-  > The modified version is currently only in my repo, I'll see if the community has the needs to decide whether to submit a pull request.
+  > The modified version is currently only in my repo.
+I'll submit a PR if someone shows interests.
+  > Before that this version will have to stay in my repo, and installation will have to be local. (as described below)

 - In the cloned play-swagger directory, switch to play2.6 branch